gridclub/Git-Github-reference/README.md

 and add it to matlab's path.

-You can also use [git from within RStudio](https://support.rstudio.com/hc/en-us/articles/200532077-Version-Control-with-Git-and-SVN).
+You can also use [git from within RStudio](https://support.rstudio.com/hc/en-us/articles/200532077-Version-Control-with-Git-and-SVN) and from most text editors.
+Some shells (bash, zsh, fish, etc.) also have the option of showing you the status of a git repo in the command line.

+And you can try to use a [porcelain](https://git-scm.com/book/en/v2/Git-Internals-Plumbing-and-Porcelain) of git, like [gitless](http://gitless.com/).